Best daily deals

 A photo of a man using the HyperX Quadcast.

-You don’t need to be very close to the mic, though it helps to be within 14 inches.
+You don’t need to be close to the mic, though it helps to be within 14 inches.

 You do not need a pop filter with the HyperX QuadCast.
 There’s a foam-like material immediately beyond the grill that does a decent job of breaking up the pressure spikes associated with plosive sounds (p, pf, etc.) that can damage more delicate mics and make you a real nuisance in a Zoom or Teams meeting.